Best Satellite Internet Service Providers in the USA 2024

 Every Viasat and HughesNet plan comes with a fixed data allowance.
 Once you consume your monthly allotted data, you will experience slower speeds.
 This happens as Viasat prioritizes customers with remaining data compared to those who don’t have any data left.

 However, Starlink offers unlimited data for now, but it can change at any given time.
 If you can get Starlink satellite internet in your area, you won’t have to worry about your internet slowing down regardless of how much data you consume.
-Although, you will have to worry about sudden network drops as Starlink goes on maintenance every now and then.
+However, you will have to worry about sudden network drops as Starlink goes on maintenance now and then.

 Viasat Satellite Internet Review – Best Overall